-In Language Arts, Grade 1 students focuses on phonics and reading.
+Grade 1 students focus on phonics and reading.
 Students learn to manage themselves and work independently.
 Grade 1 students follow a practice called Work Board.
+Work Board structure allows teachers to meet with individual and small groups of students to support and challenge their learning.
 Students are engaged in a variety of stations revolving around a particular phonics skill of the week.
 Once we have introduced our spelling curriculum, the phonics skill will be reflected in the students’ differentiated lists and independent work in the classroom.
 While students are working independently, teachers and students also meet for reading instruction.
 In these small groups, students are expected to respond to literature through journal writing, visual representation, and group discussion.
 Students are encouraged to apply these learned practices into their independent Work Board activities.

 First Grade Play